 The CPNE® Study Guide provides information on the process and content of this criterion-referenced performance examination and on the criteria for success.
-Many learning resources are also available to assist students in learning the necessary competencies.
+Multiple learning resources to assist students in developing professional and practice competencies are available, some require an additional fee.
 Enrolled students are provided an electronic copy of the Study Guide free of charge when they meet the eligibility requirements.
 It is essential to use the Study Guide to prepare for the CPNE®, focusing on areas of competency and critical elements to guide study and practice.
 Students who use a variety of learning resources, who contact our faculty members with questions, and who take a thorough and detailed approach when preparing for the examination are more likely to be successful.